thedarkwriter/courseware-lms-content/courses/01-puppet/01_2xxx_intro_test_puppet.md

 ### slide Humans

-We all make mistakes.
+Humans make mistakes.
 Some mistakes are unimportant, but some are expensive or dangerous.
 We need to check everything and anything we produce because errors are bound to happen.

 ### slide List of Testing Classes